bcc-code/bcc-media-platform/packages/video-player/README.md

 ```

 # Publishing
-Verify version number before publishing, and make sure you have access to the npmjs repository.
+Verify version number before publishing, and make sure you have access to the npmjs package.
 ```
 pnpm publish
 ```